MicrosoftDocs/windows-dev-docs/windows-apps-src/design/basics/navigation-basics.md

 Use tabs when:

-- You want users to be able to dynamically open, close, or rearrange pages.
+- You want users to be able to dynamically open, close, or rearrange tabs.
+- You expect that there may be a large number of tabs open at once.
-- You expect users to be able to drag and drop between windows.
+- You expect users to be able to easily move tabs between windows in your application that use tabs, similar to web browsers like Microsoft Edge.

 :::row-end:::